Here you can scroll through, zoom in and pan around the past KYTS Dashboards. For an explanation of the dashboard click here.

 A full explanation of the latest dashboard (Release 4) can be downloaded here (PDF 3 MB).

-We triangulate reported sales in the last week by comparing actual ex-factory sales with what retailers estimate they have sold.
-After investigating reported sales over a test period, we find that weekly sales are over-reported by some retailers; when estimations are aggregated, this distorts our typical average sales figures.
-Average reported sales per retailer tends therefore to be higher than actual sales.
+However, we cannot check reported sales.
+When we triangulate reported sales in the last week by comparing actual ex-factory sales with what retailers report they have sold.
+It is clear that weekly sales are over-reported by some retailers.

 We have no concerns about the other KPIs (Key Performance Indicators) shown on the dashboards below, or about the general ‘direction of travel’ of sales.